What is delta-8-THC? How is it different from delta-9-THC?

 Is delta-8-THC illegal under the Oregon state law?

 And regardless of federal law, states have their own regulations in this industry.
 For example, in Oregon, it appears that delta-8-THC derived from hemp is allowed in intrastate transfers, at least under state law, as long as it is in compliance with Oregon Department of Agriculture.
-However, because Oregon’s rule uses “total THC” rather than specifying delta-8 or delta-9, the concentration limits must be less than 0.3% regardless of THC type, otherwise the seller must be licensed by the Oregon Liquor Control Commission to sell to the recreational market—a market that is still illegal under federal law.
+However, because Oregon’s rule uses “total THC” rather than specifying delta-8 or delta-9, the concentration limits must be less than 0.3% regardless of THC type, otherwise the seller must be licensed by the Oregon Liquor and Cannabis Commission to sell to the recreational market—a market that is still illegal under federal law.
 And as we all know, just because a product is produced, processed, and sold within the confines a state’s border does not mean the federal government does not have authority to regulate it.
 Interstate transfers, a higher enforcement priority for federal agents, are even more legally precarious.

 Clearly, the hemp industry still has some legal kinks to work out, and each situation requires a careful analysis of all the facts.
 If you have questions about the legality of your hemp derived CBD or THC products, or other questions about cannabis law, please contact Trevor J. Cartales at Navigate Law Group for assistance.